-Kurt Munz researches consumer behavior.
-Beginning in Fall of 2020, he will be an Assistant Professor of Marketing at Bocconi University.
-His research focuses on consumer judgment and decision making, and often explores how emerging marketing or choice contexts (such as shopping using a voice-controlled device) affect what consumers buy, and how they feel about it afterward.
+Kurt Munz is an Assistant Professor of Marketing at Bocconi University.
+He takes an experimental approach to research in consumer judgment and decision making, and often explores how emerging marketing or choice contexts (such as shopping using a voice-controlled device) affect what consumers buy, and how they feel about it afterward.

 Prior to his academic career, he served as an officer on surface ships in the United States Navy.

 - Choice Architecture in Emerging Technology Platforms

 - Society for Judgment and Decision Making (SJDM)

 Portrait by Brandi Toole